acts-project/acts/docs/getting_started.md

 Building and running Acts on your local machine is not offically supported.
 However, if you have the necessary prerequisites installed it is possible to use it locally.
-Acts developers regularly use different recent Linux distributions and macOS to build and develop Acts.
+Acts developers regularly use different Linux distributions and macOS to build and develop Acts.

 ## Building the documentation